 - Human Resource Services

 - Operations and Planning

 - Police and Public Safety

 Affirmative Action for Protected Veterans and Individuals with Disabilities

 The University of Maryland, Baltimore is a government contractor subject to the Vietnam Era Veterans Readjustment Assistance Act of 1974, as amended (VEVRAA), which requires government contractors to provide equal opportunity and affirmative action for Disabled Veterans, Recently Separated Veterans, Active Duty Wartime or Campaign Badge Veterans, and Armed Forces Service Medal Veterans.
 If you are a protected veteran covered by this program and would like to self-identify, please tell us.
 Submission of this information is voluntary.

 Affirmative Action for Individuals with Disabilities

 The Affirmative Action Officer has been assigned responsibility for periodically reviewing progress in the compliance and implementation of the policy of affirmative action for individuals with disabilities and protected Veterans.
-In accordance with public law, the University’s plan of affirmative action for individuals with disabilities and protected Veterans is available for inspection in the Human Resources Department Monday through Friday, 9:00 AM to 5:00 PM, upon request.
+In accordance with public law, the University’s plan of affirmative action for individuals with disabilities and protected veterans is available for inspection in the Human Resource Services department Monday through Friday, 9 a.m. to 5 p.m., upon request.

 Why Report Veterans and Disability Status